lilimelgar/mappingPersonNames/README.md

 # Usage

-## Step1: prepare your data for the mappings
+## Step1: Prepare your data for the mappings

 This script will help you to compare two lists of person names.
 Thus, the first step is to prepare those lists.
 Each list should be in a separate .csv file (comma separated file).